Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 ### Limits
 > Twitch has a limit - you can't watch more than 2 channels at one time.
 We take the first two streamers from the list as they have the highest priority.

 Make sure to write the streamers array in order of priority from left to right.
 If you use `followers=True` Twitch return the streamers order by followed_at.
-So your last follow have the highest priority.
+So your last follow has the highest priority.

 ## Settings